-“This course hits all the wooded, mostly singletrack, trails in the Young Conservation area with little overlap.”
+“This route hits all the wooded, mostly singletrack, trails in the Young Conservation Area with little overlap.

 — Robert Walker

 There is bow-hunting allowed during the season.
-Check posting on the website and parking lot before you run.
+Check posting on the website and parking lot before you hike.

-Not-too-tough run that takes you on a nice, steady climb to the top of a ridge and back down.
-Several, sometimes, dry creek crossings and LaBarque creek that's always full.
+A not-too-tough hike that takes you on a nice, steady climb to the top of a ridge and back down.
+There are several, sometimes dry, creek crossings as well as a crossing of LaBarque Creek which is always full.

 Need to Know

-Few creek crossings that shouldn't cause concern unless you're running during a gully washer.
+There are a few creek crossings that shouldn't cause concern unless you're hiking during a gully washer.

 Flora & Fauna